 Even after death, the behavior of mad scientist inventors remains consistent.
 “Is this like that time where you were convinced you’d managed to fix the flaw in Nikola Tesla’s teleporter design, and ended up with two dozen identical worktables?”

 Daedalus flushed with a mixture of embarrassment and defensive anger.
 “No it isn’t.
 And don’t you dare bring up Icarus!
 My design was sound and worked flawlessly.
-He’s long since admitted that was happened was his own silly fault.”
+He’s long since admitted that what happened was his own silly fault.”

 I held up my hands in a gesture of peace.
 “I wasn’t going to say a word.
 I’m glad to hear you two have settled that, though.”